[EUobserved] Don't tell the Dutch - but Timmermans 'won'

 Dutch blog GeenStijl aggregated the results from the polling stations to provide its own estimate of the outcome.

-Both said Labour had clearly won, with the GeenStijll poll predicting it six seats, and the Ipsos poll five.
+Both said Labour had clearly won, with the GeenStijl poll predicting it six seats, and the Ipsos poll five.
 Ipsos has said there was a margin of one seat.

 In Brussels on Friday, Mina Andreeva, spokeswoman of the European Commission, tried to maintain the fiction that no EU citizen yet knows the results of the European parliament elections in the Netherlands.